davedotdev/blog/content/blog/2025/02/03-02-2025-exceptions-are-not-normal/index.md

 {{<img75centerlink href="" src="exception.png" alt="Definition of exception">}}<br/>

 When I see exception appear in a system, it means _excluded from the general system_ and is not a normal state.
 It's not part of the rules of the service or product.
 If software has an exception, the developer might joke about it being a suprirse feature, but joking aside, it's not a normal operational state.
+Exceptions in software sometimes cause a crash, due to an unhandled or unexpected state.
+An Exception in the case of my order would have been maybe a vehicle crash?
+Would that count?
+It's outside of the modelled service, but if it happens, not a total surprise.

 The table below is from a delivery service.
 I ordered a new printer _(paper, not 3d)_ and expected it on a next day delivery.
 Turns out, an Exception happened.
 It would seem to me, that missing a delivery deadline is a normal part of a delivery service's outcome no?
 Why would this be an exception I wonder?